 Education forms a central part of our work.
-Many of our collaborations begin as classes at the School of the Art Institute of Chicago or Ox-Bow School of Art.
-We have also given presentations for Northwestern University’s Sex Week, at the Chicago Alternative Comics Expo (CAKE), at the Chicago Cultural Center (for the Chicago Department of Cultural Affairs and Chicago Artists’ Resource), at the Cambodian Association of Illinois, and at the Pop Culture and World Politics Conference at Hobart and William Smith Colleges in Geneva, New York.
-In addition, last summer we implemented a two-week experimental graduate program at the Adventure School for Ladies called the Comics Intensive.
-Here’s what the press has to say about our innovative work:
+Many of our collaborations begin as classes at the School of the Art Institute of Chicago, Ox-Bow School of Art, the A+D Gallery at Columbia College, or in participatory workshops at alternative spaces around the world.
+In 2012 we implemented a two-week experimental graduate program at the Adventure School for Ladies called the Comics Intensive.
+We have also given presentations for Northwestern University’s Sex Week, at the Chicago Alternative Comics Expo (CAKE), at the Chicago Cultural Center (for the Chicago Department of Cultural Affairs and Chicago Artists’ Resource), at the Cambodian Association of Illinois, at Art Center in Pasadena, at Paññāsāstra University of Cambodia, at the Victoria and Albert Museum in London, at Newcastle University, at the Helsinki Comics Festival, at the Museum of Contemporary Art in Chicago, and at the Pop Culture and World Politics Conference at Hobart and William Smith Colleges in Geneva, New York.

-“Beautifully illustrated intellectual ammunition.” —ThinkProgress
+- “Beautifully illustrated intellectual ammunition.” —ThinkProgress

-“Depressing news, but the comic makes it a little easier to swallow.” —Bitch
+- “Depressing news, but the comic makes it a little easier to swallow.” —Bitch

-“Making an art form out of researching and publishing findings that others might write or talk about.” —Women’s E-News
+- “Making an art form out of researching and publishing findings that others might write or talk about.” —Women’s E-News

-“Wry.”—New York Times Magazine
+- “Wry.”—New York Times Magazine

-We like, and want to work with, everybody.
+Also: We like, and want to work with, everybody.